Home 2025-10-08T15:29:46+00:00

 Benefits abound …

 Members of Toronto Writers’ Centre enjoy 24 hours a day, 7 days a week, 365 days a year comfort, community & security.
-The Toronto Writers’ Centre is a 2000-square-foot, air-conditioned writing haven, divided into two quiet rooms, lounge & kitchen, and boardroom.
+The Toronto Writers’ Centre is a 400-square-foot, air-conditioned writing haven, divided into a quiet room, lounge area, and boardroom.
 The TWC is the affordable alternative to writing at home or in shared spaces.
 Write among published authors and serious professional writers as committed to their craft as you are.
 Seriousness of intent is all that is required of potential members.
 There are no restrictions on genre.
 The TWC is open to all writers.

 It’s a great place to make business contacts, get referrals, and make friends.
-Everyone is welcome to post news of upcoming events — readings, book launches, films etc. — on the bulletin boards and to send announcements to the entire membership.
+Everyone is welcome to post news of upcoming events — readings, book launches, films etc. — on the bulletin board and to send announcements to the membership.

 Toronto Writers' Centre